byrney/Vagrants/modern7/README.md

     https://downloads.chef.io/chef-dk/

-or, again, use you package manager
+or, again, use your package manager

 ### Install the vagrant-berkshelf-plugin ##